ismyrnow/leaflet-groupedlayercontrol/README.md

 This plugin only affects how the layers are displayed in the layer control, and not how they are rendered or layered on the map.

-Grouping base layers is not currently supported.
+Grouping base layers is not currently supported, but adding exclusive layer groups is.
+Layers in an exclusive layer group render as radio inputs.

 ## License